 - Sugar: use white or brown sugar (either light or dark)—the type of sugar will have a little impact on the spread of the cookies (brown sugar cookies may spread less).
 Overall, the bigger impact is on flavour.
 Brown sugar will bring more molasses flavours and add complexity to the taste that is more pleasant.

-If you ever run into the problem that your cookies are burning on the bottom and staying raw in the middle, it could be the material of your sheet pan (dark bakeware absorbs more heat), your oven temperature, or even too much baking soda in your recipe.
+If you experience your cookies are burning on the bottom and staying raw in the middle, it could be the material of your sheet pan (dark bakeware absorbs more heat), your oven temperature, or even too much baking soda in your recipe.

 If your cookies are spreading too much, you may have mismeasured an ingredient or your oven temperature is set too low.
 Another culprit could be the material of your baking sheet.
 If you are baking with insulated bakeware like an air-filled sheet pan, this could slow the set of the cookie edges, leading to spreading and thinner cookies.
 The same goes with silicone baking mats which can have a similar effect.